CoalCodes/Bank2/README.md

 # Bank2
-Expanded version of Bank1.
+Expanded version of Bank1 which is based on SQL.
 Group Project as well.